 Antidepressants—To balance brain chemicals.
 They may not be as useful without counseling.

 Vitamins and minerals to keep up adequate nutrition.

 Bulimia nervosa.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/psychiatric-disorders/eating-disorders/bulimia-nervosa.
 Updated March 2018.
 Accessed August 31, 2018.

-Bulimia nervosa fact sheet.
+Bulimia nervosa.
 Office on Women's Health website.
-Available at: http://www.womenshealth.gov/publications/our-publications/fact-sheet/bulimia-nervosa.html.
-Updated July 16, 2012.
-Accessed May 5, 2016.
+Available at: https://www.womenshealth.gov/mental-health/mental-health-conditions/eating-disorders/bulimia-nervosa.
+Updated August 28, 2018.
+Accessed August 31, 2018.

-What are eating disorders?
+Eating disorders.
 National Institute of Mental Health website.
-Available at: http://www.nimh.nih.gov/health/topics/eating-disorders/index.shtml.
+Available at: https://www.nimh.nih.gov/health/topics/eating-disorders/index.shtml.
 Updated February, 2016 Accessed August 31, 2018.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.